oliviawestmacottssw/SSW.Rules.Content/rules/do-you-choose-the-best-method-of-authentication-for-your-situation/rule.md

 ### Active Directory (for Internal Enterprise Applications)

-[​Active Directory](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=14&cad=rja&uact=8&ved=2ahUKEwih5qiG2a_mAhU96XMBHXqUBF8QFjANegQIBhAB&url=https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/get-started/virtual-dc/active-directory-domain-services-overview&usg=AOvVaw3F3S9r96_chfuRhAceNFE8) has been the de facto enterprise identity store for most of the world for decades.
+[Active Directory](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=14&cad=rja&uact=8&ved=2ahUKEwih5qiG2a_mAhU96XMBHXqUBF8QFjANegQIBhAB&url=https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/get-started/virtual-dc/active-directory-domain-services-overview&usg=AOvVaw3F3S9r96_chfuRhAceNFE8) has been the de facto enterprise identity store for most of the world for decades.
 Many organisations already have AD as it provides a lot of additional capability and is integrated with most of their existing enterprise applications.
 AD supports multiple authentication protocols, including:

 - LDAP/LDAPS: simple to use but old tech, requires multiple queries to check permissions, roles not natively supported and need to be managed by groups.
 - Kerberos: Excellent experience for users as it provides a silent and transparent login.
 But is a difficult and complex protocol not well understood by many developers and requires complex and difficult setup for both the devs and the sysadmins.
 - ADFS/SAML: Modern application authentication against AD is done via ADFS with SAML.
 This is often extended through third party tools such as Okta to support applications that use JWT and claims.
-- Proprietary Microsoft: Basic, NTLM etc.​
+- Proprietary Microsoft: Basic, NTLM etc.

-​​Advantages
+Advantages

-- ​​Already in place in most enterprise organisations
+- Already in place in most enterprise organisations
 - Users do not require an additional identity
-- Can make the application compliant with the organisation's existing security policies​
+- Can make the application compliant with the organisation's existing security policies

-​Disadvantages
+Disadvantages

-- ​​Not suited to external use
+- Not suited to external use
 - Can require a lot of setup to work well with company RBAC (e.g. AD groups for authorisation)
 - Will require significant developer work to make application roles work with AD groups (if required)
-- Not natively supported off-premises​
+- Not natively supported off-premises
 - No MFA included